lisp-mirror/clcon/doc/user-manual.md

 IDE Commands
 ------------
 Place dot (.) in the first position of the command to invoke named IDE command.
-Currently there are only two commands:
+Currently there are only a few commands:

 ```.insp*``` call inspector to inspect ```*``` (result of previous REPL evaluation)